 The easiest way to monitor this is to record it in an excel document, save it to the cloud.

 How much income did you take home this year?
 If your income has increased, did you direct this extra cash intentionally towards savings, investments or effective spending?

 It’s just too easy for this money to disappear without any appreciable increase in life enjoyment.
 To make sure I use these small incremental increases in income, I correspondingly increase my direct debit towards ETF investments.

 Time to review your outgoings for the year 2021.
 You can use an expense tracking app or just download your bank account data and manually categorize it into an excel document.
 What are your top expenditure categories?
 Is your spending aligned with your values?
 Is there still any wasted spending you can identify?

 How do you want to adjust spending for 2022?

 Review Finances: Tax

-I find I don’t find out exactly where I stand until I have received my tax returns, division 293 and excess concessional contributions bills (Apply to income > $250,000 or concessional contributions > $27,500).
-If you didn’t get chance to review everything at end of financial year, now is the time.
+I find I don’t find out exactly where I stand until I have received my tax returns, division 293, and excess concessional contributions bills (Apply to income > $250,000 or concessional contributions > $27,500).
+If you didn’t get a chance to review everything at end of the financial year, now is the time.